Sri Lanka Air Force Sports Club (cricket)

-The Sri Lanka Air Force Sports Club is the governing body for cricket in the Sri Lankan Air Forces.
-Its representative team, Sri Lanka Air Force, competes in Sri Lanka's domestic competition, the Premier Trophy.
+The Sri Lanka Air Force Sports Council is the governing body for cricket in the Sri Lankan Air Forces (SLAF).
+Its representative men's cricket team, Sri Lanka Air Force Sports Club (AFSC), competed in Sri Lanka's top-level domestic competition, now known as the Major League Tournament, from 1967–68 onwards.
+Many Sri Lankan internationals have played for the club at some point in their career.
+They were relegated to second-tier domestic cricket following the 2023–24 season.